 10 Analytics and Tracking Mistakes That Lead to Bad Decisions

 Data-driven marketing is only as good as the data behind it.
 In 2026, most Singapore businesses understand that marketing decisions should be informed by analytics.
-What many do not realise is that their analytics setup is flawed, incomplete, or misconfigured, leading to data that is inaccurate, misleading, or missing entirely.
-When bad data drives decisions, the results are predictably poor: budget wasted on underperforming channels, successful campaigns prematurely paused, and growth opportunities missed.
+What many do not realise is that their analytics setup is flawed, incomplete or misconfigured, leading to analytics tracking mistakes that produce inaccurate, misleading or missing data.
+When bad data drives decisions, the results are predictably poor: budget wasted on underperforming channels, successful campaigns prematurely paused and growth opportunities missed entirely.

 The gap between having analytics tools installed and having analytics that actually produce reliable, actionable insights is larger than most businesses appreciate.
 A misconfigured Google Analytics account can generate impressively detailed reports that are fundamentally wrong.
 A tracking setup that misses key conversion events can make a profitable campaign look like a failure.

-In this article, we cover the 10 most common analytics and tracking mistakes Singapore businesses make and explain what to do instead.
-Whether you manage your own analytics or work with an agency, understanding these pitfalls will help you build a data foundation that supports genuinely informed decision-making.
-For comprehensive marketing analytics support, explore our digital marketing services.
+This article covers the 10 most common analytics tracking mistakes Singapore businesses make and explains what to do instead.
+Whether you manage your own analytics or work with a digital marketing agency, understanding these pitfalls will help you build a data foundation that supports genuinely informed decision-making.

 1. No Proper GA4 Setup